Check & ensure the accessibility of PDF documents

 With the help of Adobe Acrobat Pro, PDFs can be checked for accessibility and, if necessary, defects can be rectified.
 The better care has been taken when creating the source document, e.g. in Word or PowerPoint, to make it accessible, the less work needs to be done when checking it afterwards.

-We therefore recommend the articles & Creating accessible Word documents if you have no prior knowledge of this.
+We therefore recommend the articles Creating accessible Word documents & Creating accessible PowerPoint slides if you have no prior knowledge of this.
 The tips mentioned there should already be taken into account when creating the source document.
-Creating accessible PowerPoint slides

 The most important steps for final checking and ensuring the accessibility of PDF documents: